HIKARU-11-22/AISA/README.md

-# A.I.S.A. – Local AI Smart Assistant
+# A.I.S.A. – Local AI Simulated Assistant

 A.I.S.A.
 (Artificial Intelligent Simulated Assistant) is a lightweight, local AI assistant designed to run on **low-spec computers** using an optimized open-source language model.